codelv/atom-db/README.md

-The main reason for building this is to make it easier have database integration with [enaml](https://github.com/nucleic/enaml) applications.
-Without this, a separate framework is needed to define database models, which is a duplication of work.
+The main reason for building this is to make it easier have database integration with [enaml](https://github.com/nucleic/enaml) applications so a separate framework is not needed to define database models.

 This was originally a part of [enaml-web](https://github.com/codelv/enaml-web) but has been pulled out to a separate package.